-3.2.3 Physician Data (Slide 15)
+3.2.3 Physician Data (Slide 14)

 The collection of physician data relevant for risk adjustment is associated with the physician's specialty.
-That is, all ICD-9-CM diagnoses that are in the risk adjustment model and rendered as a result of a visit to a physician must be collected by the MA organization.
+That is, all ICD-9-CM diagnoses that are in the risk adjustment model and rendered as a result of a physician visit must be collected by the MA organization.
 This includes data collected from non-network as well as network physicians.

 Only those physician specialties and other clinical specialists identified in Table 3H are acceptable for risk adjustment.
-The Medicare provider number does not apply to the collection of physician data.